US stocks slip following the latest discouraging signal on the economy

-NEW YORK (AP) — U.S. stock indexes are slipping Tuesday following the latest discouraging signal on the U.S. economy.
+NEW YORK (AP) — U.S. stock indexes are slipping in mixed trading on Tuesday following the latest discouraging signal on the U.S. economy.

-The S&P 500 was down 0.4% in afternoon trading, coming off its best day since May, which followed its worst day since May.
-The Dow Jones Industrial Average fell 52 points, or 0.1%, as of 2:22 p.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 was down 0.4% in late trading, coming off a whipsaw stretch where it followed its worst day since May with its best since May.
+The Dow Jones Industrial Average was down 36 points, or 0.1%, with an hour remaining in trading, and the Nasdaq composite was 0.5% lower.

 All kinds of companies have been telling investors how much they expect tariffs to shave off their earnings this year, and trade policy was one of the most common topics U.S. services businesses talked about in the latest monthly survey compiled by the Institute for Supply Management about their activity.